Become a Member Donate Login

 Experimental Printmaking [46]

 Experiment with various monotype processes and produce work in oil- or water-based ink or paint by hand and on the etching press.
-With individualized technical guidance from the instructor, try print techniques including Gelli plates, collagraphs, and relief.
+With individualized technical guidance from the instructor, try other print techniques including Gelli plates, watercolor transfers, and collagraphs.
 Students will also learn to make simple books to display prints.
 Individual critiques will be provided.
 This is a great introduction to one-of-a-kind prints.
 Prerequisites: basic drawing and painting skills.

 Instructor: Mary Holland